-For instance, the POS user adds the following products in the POS order- Premium Quality 2 and the Woo Album #2.
-The initial inventory for Premium Quality was 99 and that of Woo Album #2 was 100.
+For instance, the POS user adds the following products in the POS order- Hoodie with logo and the T-shirt.

 The Assign POS Stock displays the decrease in the inventory depicting that the user has made a purchase.

-The quantity of Premium Quality decreases to 97 and that of the Woo Album #2 decreases to 99 as shown in the image below.
+The quantity of Hoodie with logo decreases to 95 and that of the T-shirt decreases to 96 as shown in the image below.

 POS Order Return Workflow